eda-ricercatore/sardegna-scala/notes/tate2014-notes.md

 		developed to solve problems.
 	- "Function composition (or composition of functions) is the essence of *Factor*"
+	- Function composition in *Factor* does not involve:
+		* variable names
+		* parentheses
+		* dots
+		* any other punctuation to indicate function composition
+	- It is assumed that the output of a function is available as an input to another function.
+	- A function is also known as a *word* in *Factor*.

 ##	Advantages of *Factor*